-How many times have you been a situation where the plan is approved, everyone rushes into project delivery, then before you know it, you’re pulling all-nighters and dragging in extra resources to try to hit a deadline that’s no longer realistic?
+How many times have you been a situation where the project goals, scope and budget have been approved, and everyone rushes into project delivery.
+Then, before you know it, you’re pulling all-nighters and dragging in extra resources to try to hit a deadline that’s no longer realistic?

-According to PMI Pulse of the Profession report 2018, a staggering 48% of projects fail to finish on time and 42% overrun on budget.
-An effective system to continually deliver, monitor and measure projects can make the difference between success and failure.
+According to the PMI, 31% of projects fail to meet original business goals, rising to 64% in less mature companies.
+But an effective system to continually deliver, track, monitor and measure projects, and link projects to business outcomes can mean the difference between success and failure.

 Sharktower was built by project delivery experts who understand the key metrics you need.
 You don’t have to consolidate project data from multiple systems because it’s all right there in the Delivery Map, and you don’t need to create reports because they’re available in real-time to the whole business.

 Let’s take a look at how Sharktower compares to traditional project planning, management and measurement approaches.

 To run, monitor and measure projects effectively, you need the basics in place from day one.
 That means making sure all tasks have owners, start and end dates, are linked to relevant dependencies and activities, and have key issues and risks identified.

 In Sharktower, you can open a task, story, decision, risk or issue from anywhere in the Delivery Map or Kanban and change the status, ask for updates and decisions, and invite people to collaborate on tasks.
 You can also make sure all outcomes are flagged as a project milestone or a business outcome with a value, and linked to the business objectives.

 Sharktower’s Delivery Map planner is the central anchor point and source of the truth